Vision Therapy for Dyslexia, ADD/ADHD, & Learning Disabilities

 All too often, it is an undiagnosed vision problem that’s at the root of the struggle to focus at a distance (such as the board), maintain concentration, or skip lines while reading.
 This can result in frustration and boredom and can be responsible or an overlooked component of a child’s diagnosis with ADD/ADHD or a learning disability.

 If your child displays poor attention in school, don’t automatically assume that it’s a learning disability, Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).
-By undergoing a thorough eye evaluation (also known as a functional eye exam), Dr. Stein may conclude that the issue isn’t, in fact, ADHD, but rather a functional vision problem, which can be corrected with a highly effective vision therapy program.
+By undergoing a thorough eye evaluation (also known as a functional eye exam), our eye doctors may conclude that the issue isn’t, in fact, ADHD, but rather a functional vision problem, which can be corrected with a highly effective vision therapy program.

 Good Eyesight Is Not the Same as Having Good Vision

 Your child may pass the vision screening exam with flying colors or get corrective lenses, yet continue to struggle to see the board or read from a book.
 A basic eye exam doesn’t check how well the eyes work together as a team, how quickly the eyes focus when moving from one visual plane to another, or how smoothly the eyes move across the page when reading.

 The only way to ensure that all the essential visual skills are working correctly is by undergoing a functional vision exam.

 Vision Problems In Any of the Following Areas Can Significantly Impact Learning